 Some even theorize that hard seltzer’s recent meteoric rise in popularity has reignited the public’s interest in non-alcoholic seltzer, too.
 Since the rise of White Claw and its top competitors such as Truly, La Croix has seen a 42 percent increase in sales.

 Wondering what the hype is about?
-Here are 11 things you should know about White Claw.
+Read on to answer all the questions you might have and discover interesting facts about White Claw.

 White Claw is produced by Mark Anthony Brands, a division of the Mark Anthony Group of Companies that also includes Mark Anthony Brewery and Mark Anthony Wine and Spirits.